fluid-queue/fluid-queue/README.md

 `start_open` is the toggle for whether or not the queue will start open.
 The default value is false.

+`enable_absolute_position` is the toggle for whether or not absolute position (offline position) is displayed along relative position (online position).
+The default value is false.

 `max_size` is the maximum amount of levels allowed in the queue at once.
 The default value is 100.

 `level_timeout` is the amount of time in minutes a level can be played before the bot will inform you that time is up.
 The default value is 9999.